FactomProject/factom-docs/api/includes/_factomd-api.md

   * `tempbalancehash` - the node's understanding of the blockchain's temporary balance hash (updated each minute)
   * `lastblockfromdbstate` - whether the highest saved block was created from DBState messages (i.e. true if created by receiving whole blocks, false if built by following minutes)

+**`syncing`**

-* `syncing` - describes whether this node is syncing, and if so, what messages it is looking for
+This object describes whether this node is syncing, and if so, what messages it is looking for**

   * `status` - possible results are `"Processing"`, `"Syncing DBSigs"`, or `"Syncing EOMs"`
   * `received` - the number of DBSigs or EOMs that have been processed so far (omitted if processing)
   * `expected` - the number of DBSigs or EOMs that are expected (omitted if processing)
   * `missing` - a list of leader identities that we are missing DBSigs or EOMs from (omitted if processing)

-* For each `leader` node in the `authset`:
+**`authset`**

+This contains two arrays.
+The first contains information about each Leader node.

   * `id` - the server's identity chain ID
   * `vm` - the network VM that the server is assigned to for the current block minute
   * `listheight` - the height of messages that have been processed by this VM
   * `listlength` - the number of acknowledged messages (processed or not) for this VM's process list
   * `nextnil` - the index of the highest processed message within a VM's list of acknowledged messages

-* For each `audit` node in the `authset`:
+The second cotains information about each Audit node.

   * `id` - the server's identity chain ID
   * `online` - the node's "liveness" (i.e. whether or not we received a heartbeat from them for the previous minute)

+**`elections`**

-* `elections` - this node's understanding of what elections are happening on the network (likely to be inaccurate if this is the node being elected out)
+Describes this node's understanding of what elections are happening on the network (likely to be inaccurate if this is the node being elected out)**

   * `inprogress` - whether or not an election is ongoing
   * `vmindex` - the VM being elected for (omitted if `inprogress` is `false`)
   * `fedindex` - index of the Federated server that the election is for (omitted if `inprogress` is `false`)